 I’m sure you’ve seen CoinStar machines at your local grocery store and some of you may already use their services, but the hefty fee has always kept me away.
-I don’t typically pay for many of my purchases with cash, but for some reason I still seem to accumulate quite a bit of change.
+I typically pay for all my purchases with my Barclaycard, but for some reason I still seem to accumulate quite a bit of change.

 When I was younger, I actually enjoyed rolling up change and cashing it in at the bank.
 One year, I got an electric change counter for my birthday and went to town!
 It didn’t work too well but it got the job done for small amounts of change.